Principal/First-Listed Diagnosis and Sequencing by Setting

 Key Takeaways

-• Inpatient principal diagnosis is the condition established after study as chiefly responsible for the admission.
+• The inpatient principal diagnosis is the condition established after study to be chiefly responsible for occasioning the admission.

-• Outpatient first-listed diagnosis is the main reason for the encounter after evaluation, unless guidelines or instructions direct otherwise.
+• The outpatient first-listed diagnosis is the main reason for the encounter after evaluation, unless a guideline or Tabular note directs otherwise.

-• The same clinical facts may sequence differently in inpatient, outpatient, and physician office settings.
+• Identical clinical facts can sequence differently across inpatient, outpatient hospital, emergency, and physician office settings.

 Setting Controls Sequencing

-The principal diagnosis for an inpatient admission is the condition established after study to be chiefly responsible for occasioning the admission.
-It is not always the admitting symptom, the highest-paying diagnosis, or the first condition listed in the chart.
+The principal diagnosis for an inpatient admission is, by the UHDDS (Uniform Hospital Discharge Data Set) definition, "the condition established after study to be chiefly responsible for occasioning the admission of the patient to the hospital for care."
+It is not necessarily the admitting symptom, the first condition charted, or the highest-paying code.
+"After study" is the operative phrase: the diagnosis can change once test results return.

 1. Identify the setting: inpatient, outpatient hospital, emergency department, clinic, or physician office.